Public Engagement on Bus Stop Changes

 For a better viewing experience, we recommend opening the map in a new tab

-We would like to thank everyone who completed the survey on bus stop changes.
-Your feedback helped inform our work and we adjusted our final plan.
-As a result of the feedback we received, we will not continue with changes to nine stops.
+Thank you to everyone who completed the survey on bus stop changes.
+Your feedback helped inform our work and shape the final plan.
+Based on the feedback received, nine stops proposed for removal will now be kept.

 We proposed changes to these stops, but we decided to keep them in service based on the feedback we received during a three-week engagement process.